The Wrong Exercises Can Cause Sciatica

 As an athlete, you know the importance of choosing the right equipment.
 Your shoes are probably one of the most important things you use, but if you’re not careful, that fancy footwear could be the cause of some of your pain.
 Re-examine your shoes to make sure you have the best fit for the job.
 Your shoes should fit well and provide adequate cushioning and arch support.
 Invest in custom shoes designed for your favorite sport or activity if you’re engaged in professional sports or hope to be soon.

 It Takes Both Hot and Cold

 Treating sciatica is a tricky process.
 You need a combination of both hot and cold therapy for the right effect.
 Persistent inflammation or sharp, intense pain is best treated with a cold pack that will numb the painful tissue.
 Cold treatments are usually best for the first two to seven days of sciatica pain.
 If you’re experiencing a muscle spasm, heat therapy is the best option.
 A heating pad or hot bath can help soothe your pain by dilating blood vessels and increasing oxygen to the area.
-This treatment works best after the initial onset of the sciatica, somewhere around Days 3 to 7.
+This treatment works best after the initial onset of sciatica, somewhere around Days 3 to 7.

 You should always seek professional help with sciatica.
 Only a doctor can tell you whether the pain is the result of a structural weakness, improper exercise routine, or a more serious condition.
-Some cases require medical treatment, so it’s important to get a detailed diagnosis so you can treat your sciatica and get back to your athletics as quickly as possible.
+Some cases require medical treatment, so it’s important to get a detailed diagnosis so you can treat your pain and get back to your athletics as quickly as possible.